jpbede/rfc-cfbl-address-header/draft-benecke-cfbl-address-header.md

 --- middle

 # Introduction and Motivation
-The topic and goal of this document is to extend the complaint feedback loop recommendations described in {{!RFC6449}} with an automated way to provide the necessary information to Mailbox Providers, to report message handling actions taken by message recipients, such as "mark as spam", back to the Message Originator.
+The topic and goal of this document is to extend the complaint feedback loop recommendations described in {{!RFC6449}} (the terminology used in this document hereafter is taken from there) with an automated way to provide the necessary information to Mailbox Providers, to report message handling actions taken by message recipients, such as "mark as spam", back to the Message Originator.

 As described in {{!RFC6449}}, the registration for such a complaint feedback loop needs to be done manually by a human at any Mailbox Provider who provides a complaint feedback loop.
 The key underpinning of {{!RFC6449}} is that access to the complaint feedback loop is a privilege, and that Mailbox Providers are not prepared to send feedback to anyone they cannot reasonably believe are legitimate.
-However, manual registration and management can be quite time-consuming if there are new feedback loops rising up, or if the Message Originator wants to add new IP addresses or DKIM domains.
+However, manual registration and management can be quite time-consuming if there are new feedback loops rising up, or if the Message Originator wants to add new IP addresses, DKIM domains or change their complaint address.
 In addition, a manual process is not well suited and/or feasible for smaller Mailbox Providers.

-Because of the manual process involved, the Message Originator has to go through all providers again, delete his existing subscriptions and register with their new complaint address.
+Here we propose that Message Originators add a header field without the need to manually register with each Feedback Provider, and that willing Mailbox Providers can use it to send the Feedback Messages to the specified complaint address.

-Here we propose that Message Originators add a header field without the need to manually register with each Feedback Provider., and that willing Mailbox Providers can use it to send the Feedback Messages to the specified complaint address.
 This simplification or extension of a manual registration and verification process would be another advantage for the Mailbox Providers.

 A new message header field, rather than a new DNS record, was chosen to easily distinguish between multiple Message Originators without requiring user or administrator intervention.
 For example, if a company uses multiple systems, each system can set this header field on its own without requiring users or administrators to make any changes to their DNS.
 No additional DNS lookup is required of the Mailbox Provider side to obtain the complaint address.

-The proposed mechanism is capable of being operated in compliance with the data privacy laws.
+The proposed mechanism is capable of being operated in compliance with the data privacy laws e.g. GDPR or CCPA.

 Nevertheless, the described mechanism below potentially permits a kind of man-in-the-middle attack between the domain owner and the recipient.
 A bad actor can generate forged reports to be "from" a domain name the bad actor is attacking and send this reports to the complaint feedback loop address.